 Strong community, employer and government relationships throughout the County of Hudson and State of New Jersey allow this initiative to connect more women and other under-represented groups to career opportunities in the TLD sector.
 This innovative program enables companies within Hudson County and the surrounding areas to have access to training at no cost for incumbent employees as well as job seekers and new hires.

 It is expected that participants who successfully complete their training are hired and/or promoted by the partnering employers.
 In addition to offering in-depth ‘upskill’ training in areas like warehouse operations, supply chain management, inventory cycle counting, and AutoCad, NJCU customizes curricula and training programs to meet the latest industry demands and each employer’s unique TLD needs.

-Annually, the Logistic Center trains approximately ~165 community members mostly from within Hudson County.
+Annually, The NJCU Center for Workforce and Community Development trains approximately ~165 community members mostly from within Hudson County.
 Our trainees, must be at least 18 years of age, have a high school diploma or GED and preferably have a valid driver’s license.
 The Center has a successful employment placement rate of 70% with an average rate of pay at placement of $14 per hour.
 The average increase after training for an incumbent worker is $2.75 per hour.
 We pay special attention to recruit veterans, women and have trained certain re-entry populations.